Conker's Pocket Tales: Development and release

 Conker's Pocket Tales is the first Game Boy Color game that was developed by Rare.
 The game was released in 1999 for North America on June 8 and for Europe in July.
 Development began after the release of Donkey Kong Land III in 1997.
 Rare sought to make an action-adventure game in the vein of The Legend of Zelda, with a darker tone in the vein of gothic films.
 After seeing early versions of Conker's Bad Fur Day, they decided to remove the gothic theme and replace it with a fantasy theme, with Conker as its main character.
 The entire score was composed by Robin Beanland, with Eveline Fischer programming it into the Game Boy.
-The game is the only game in the series to be intended for a family audience, as Conker's Bad Fur Day had not switched its focus into an adult-oriented game at the time.
+The Entertainment Software Rating Board (ESRB) rated Conker's Pocket Tales as E for Everyone, at a time when the series had not yet been reoriented toward a more mature audience, a shift that would come with Conker's Bad Fur Day.
 Like with other Rare-developed games at the time, Nintendo handled physical distribution of the game.